Why the Crimes?

 I was a very lustful person seeking to fulfill my flesh and eyes; drawn away and enticed by my own desire.
 Envy was present, that I would not measure up when compared to others.

-My fear of rejection caused pent-up anger within my heart.
+My fear of rejection caused pent-up anger within my heart, even wrath.
 The spirit of fear controlled my life for years, driving my behavior.
 I became lazy, avoiding my responsibilities to God, family and others.
 Slowly, the words of Ezekiel "The soul who sins shall die", became a self-fulfilling prophecy.

 My Separation from God...